 What Role Do Automakers Play in the Takata Recall?

 A January 2018 CBS News report states, “automakers have been slow to replace the potentially deadly inflators.”
-As of Sept.
-15, 2017 automakers have recalled 43.1 million inflators, while only 18.5 million have been replaced.
+As of January 8, 2020, 70 million Takata airbags have been recalled.
 It is important to note that the Takata airbag recall began in 2001.

 Because of the size and complexity of the Takata recall automakers will learn tremendous lessons.
 These lessons will eventually assist automakers in reaching their repair goals.
 The NHTSA is monitoring automakers’ progress and actively working to make improvements to the process.
 These improvements are in hopes to eventually increase completion rates.
 In addition to monitoring the progress of repairs, the NHTSA has the authority to fine automakers who don’t make the repairs in a timely manner.